MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-configure-deployment-sources.md

 ![Dropbox application registration][15]
 6. Click **Create App**.
 You're presented with a page listing the settings for the app, including **App key** and **App secret**.
 7. Make sure that the **App folder name** is set to **App Service on Azure Stack**.
 8. Set the **OAuth 2 Redirect URI** and then click **Add**.
 In a default Azure Stack deployment, the Redirect URI is in the form https://portal.local.azurestack.external/TokenAuthorize.
-If you're running under a different domain, substitute your domain for azurestack.local.
+If you're running under a different domain, switch your domain for azurestack.local.
 ![Dropbox application configuration][16]
 9. In a new browser tab or window, sign in to the Azure Stack admin portal (https://adminportal.local.azurestack.external) as the service admin.
 10. Browse to **Resource Providers** and select the **App Service Resource Provider Admin**.